What to feed a rabbit downloadable sheet

 How to Tell if Your Rabbit Enjoys Being Pet

-• Nose twitching: Happy rabbits will constantly twitch and wiggle their nose, even when they’re relaxed.
+• Nose twitching: Happy rabbits will constantly twitch and wiggle their nose, even when relaxed.

-• Quiet teeth grinding: Rabbits will often grind their front teeth quietly when they’re enjoying being stroked, sort of like a cat purring!
+• Quiet teeth grinding: Rabbits often grind their front teeth quietly when they’re enjoying being stroked, like a cat purring!
 This shows that they’re very relaxed.
 Loud teeth grinding indicates stress or pain, but don’t worry it’s easy to tell the difference.

 • Nudging you: If when you stop petting them for a moment, your rabbit nudges you with their head, they’re asking you to keep petting them.
-Stopping petting for a second every now and then is a great way to see if your rabbit is happy: they’ll either move away if they’ve had enough or ask for more.
+Stopping petting for a second is a great way to see if your rabbit is happy: they’ll either move away if they’ve had enough or ask for more.

-• Leaning into you: If you feel your rabbit leaning or pushing into your hand as you pet them, it’s a safe bet that they’re enjoying it!
+• Leaning into you: If your rabbit is leaning or pushing into your hand as you pet them, it’s a safe bet that they enjoy it!

-• Seeking affection: Many rabbits will come up to you and seek attention by lying next to you, nuzzling against you, sitting on your lap, or even digging at you until you pet them.
+• Seeking affection: Many rabbits will approach you and seek attention by lying beside you, nuzzling against you, sitting on your lap, or even digging at you until you pet them.

-• Mutual grooming: If you’re very lucky, your rabbit might groom you back by licking you.
+• Mutual grooming: If you’re fortunate, your rabbit might groom you back by licking you.
 This is a real honor and is so cute!

 Getting Your Rabbit Used to Contact

-Stroking your rabbit isn’t just fun for you and them, it’s also a great way to get your rabbit comfortable with being touched so you can keep an eye on their health.
-Stroking your bunny gives you a chance to spot any lumps, bumps, and skin irritations.
+Stroking your rabbit isn’t just fun for you and them.
+It’s also a great way to get your rabbit comfortable with being touched so you can keep an eye on their health.
+Stroking your bunny allows you to spot any lumps, bumps, and skin irritations.
 It also makes grooming your rabbit much less stressful for you both!

 If your rabbit doesn’t like being pet, there are things you can do to build a bond between you and get your rabbit used to contact.
 It’s best to start this process as early on as possible.

 There are areas that most rabbits won’t like being touched, which we discussed earlier.
-Although you shouldn’t pet your rabbit in these areas, it’s worthwhile getting your rabbit used to brief touches in these areas for grooming and health purposes.
+Although you shouldn’t pet your rabbit in these areas, getting your rabbit used to brief touches in these areas for grooming and health purposes is worthwhile.

 You can get your rabbit used to contact by using the tips below.
 If you need extra help, chat to your vet for advice.